albill/albill.github.com/_posts/2004-09-11-the-new-pussy-in-the-house.markdown

 ---
+author: admin
+date: '2004-09-11 21:53:33'
 layout: post
+slug: the-new-pussy-in-the-house
+status: publish
 title: The New Pussy in the House
-published: true
-meta:
-  _edit_last: "1"
-  ljID: "3323"
-tags:
+wordpress_id: '235'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 Wow, you forget how temperamental cats can be after a while.
 Today, my friend, Kris, gave his cat to us.
 He's moved into a place with his fiancée and they are in the process of buying a house together.
 One problem: she can't handle cats.
 So, after much soul-searching, Kris decided to give up his kitty.
 When he told me about his troubles, I spoke to R and then volunteered to take his cat.
 I've already got two but they are both a bit older now and I expect that one or both will die within a few years.
 Kris' cat is supposed to be sweet and is fairly young and it seemed a good thing to do.